Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/readme.md

 ![Project Screenshot](https://github.com/mi-classroom/mi-web-technologien-beiboot-ss2020-AnleAnja/blob/master/.github/images/about.PNG)

 The project ist generally structured in two aspects: **Frontend** and **Backend**.
 Those aspects are represented in the folders of the repository structure.
 The Backend includes the image persistance and image processing, which is implemented with a Node.js server using express.js.
-The Frontend consists of a http server that listens on port 8080.
-On the '/'-path is a Vue.js application that represents the frontend.
+The Frontend consists of a http server that listens on port `8080`.
+On `/`, there is a Vue.js application that represents the frontend.

 ## Table of Contents